spacetelescope/jdaviz/docs/imviz/displayimages.rst

 *****************

 Imviz uses image viewers to visualize data from supported formats.
-Much of the functionality can be done in the tool or from within the Jupyter notebook using an API.
+Much of the functionality is available both from the application GUI and from the Jupyter notebook using API calls.
 The Toolbar below gives you several image display options.
-Right click will open a drop-down with access to different options for each button.
+Right-click will open a drop-down with access to different options for each button.

 .. image:: ../img/toolbar.jpg
     :alt: Imviz Toolbar